agama-project/agama-project.github.io/about/roadmap.md

 ## Agama 20 (~ March 19th)

-- Dedicated setting to configure remote access to the installed system (ssh, Cockpit, etc.)
+- Dedicated setting to configure remote access to the installed system (SSH, Cockpit, etc.)
 - Better error reporting and handling for invalid profiles and other configuration errors.
 - Improvements in the installation of transactional systems like openSUSE Kalpa or SLE Micro.
 - Web-based graphical user interface: enhancements in the management of file systems including